thomasabishop/systems-obscure/src/posts/save-articles-lambda.md

 date: 2023-09-07
 ---

-I've just finished a new [AWS Lambda](https://github.com/thomasabishop/lambdas/tree/main/save-articles) ca written in Python.
+I've just finished a new [AWS Lambda](https://github.com/thomasabishop/lambdas/tree/main/save-articles) written in Python.
 It retrieves entries from my saved articles in Pocket, parses the key metadata and saves it to a Google Sheet.

 I've done this because I find the Pocket app to be really uncongenial and confusing to use.
 However I've used Pocket for a long time and the alternatives are worse or have bad APIs.